Migrant-run businesses more successful, new study finds

 Available in other languages

 New research into Australia's small business sector is challenging the perception that migrants are a drain on the economy.
-Image: Migrant-run small businesses are thriving AAP
+Far from taking up existing jobs, the report predicts migrant-run businesses will create up to 200-thousand new jobs in the next five to 10 years.

 By Evan Young, Rosemary Bolger